 Providing detailed information on how we achieve our targets and address our challenges highlights our commitment to responsible communication.

-Executive Management Statement for UNGC
+Senior Executive Management Statement for UN Global Compact

 As a signatory to the United Nations Global Compact, we confirm our commitment to support the UN Global Compact universally accepted principles in the areas of human rights, labor, environment and anti-corruption.

-MPRL E&P, in working towards achieving our mission to be the leading oil and gas company in the country, acknowledges the importance of working responsibly and therefore embed the UNGC principles in our practices.
+MPRL E&P, in working towards achieving our mission to be the leading oil and gas company in the country, acknowledges the importance of working responsibly and therefore embeds the UNGC principles in our practices.

 MPRL E&P’s 2019 Materiality Assessment